Entry-Level Pharm.D. Program

 COA Example: Student Living Off-Campus, First Year, Second and Third Year

 - 22,251 ($10,000 Unsubsidized + $12,251 add’l Unsub Stafford Loan)

 Types of Aid

 There are several types of aid available to eligible Pharmacy Medicine students.
-They include the Federal Stafford Loans and alternative/private loans and other external scholarships.
+They include the Federal Direct Unsubsidized Loans, alternative/private loans and other external scholarships.

 If you are interested in applying for federal loans, which includes the Federal Subsidized and Unsubsidized Stafford loans, you must complete the FAFSA and meet all general eligibility criteria.
 Please click here for more information regarding Stafford Loans and make sure your understand the loan process.